umutphp/backend-best-practices/README.md

 * How will downtime of the production service impact the value of the service?
 * How mature is the technology?
 Is major changes that break backward compatibility to be expected?

-# Generally proven useful tools
+# Faydalı olduğu kabul edilebilir araçlar

 * [HTTPie](https://github.com/jakubroztocil/httpie) is a great tool for testing APIs on the command line.
 It's simple to pass in custom headers and cookies, and it even has session support.
 * [jq](http://stedolan.github.io/jq/) is a CLI JSON processor.
 Massage JSON data coming in from cURL (or of course HTTPie!) at will.
 Another great tool for API testing or exploration.

-# License
+# Lisans

 [Futurice Oy](http://www.futurice.com)
 Creative Commons Attribution 4.0 International (CC BY 4.0)